theusaf/kahoot-api-docs/docs/enum/LiveBaseEvent.md

     <td>channel</td>
     <td><a href="#/enum/LiveMessageChannel">LiveMessageChannel</a></td>
     <td>/service/player</td>
     <td>The channel section for the message.
 This value should be listed under 'Channel' in each event.
-(While it is usually <code>/service/player</code>, this documentation will assume that this is not always the case)</td>
+(While it is usually <code>/service/player</code>, this is not always the case)</td>
   </tr>
   <tr>
     <td>data</td>